 Preservation 101: Preservation Basics for Paper and Media Collections was developed with funding from the Institute of Museum and Library Services and is supported in part by the National Endowment for the Humanities.
 Designed as an introductory course, it grounds participants in the theory and practice of preserving library and archival collections.
 Preservation 101 is a fully online resource offered in two forms: as a paid, instructor-led course and as a free self-guided course.
-The instructor-led course is being updated in 2013 to include digital formats.
+The instructor-led course has been updated in 2013 to include digital formats.

 The Live Online, Instructor-led Course

-The instructor-led Preservation 101 is a hybrid course.
-A series of eleven live webinars builds on self-paced study through assigned readings.
+Preservation 101 is a hybrid course.
+A series of ten live webinars builds on self-paced study through assigned readings.
 Feedback will be provided by the instructor.
-Webinars are interactive, and are supported by NEDCC’s EdSpace, a Moodle-based learning management system.
-Through EdSpace, participants will have access to webinar recordings, readings, and additional resources, and can communicate with the instructor and fellow participants.
+The webinars are interactive, and are supported by NEDCC’s Preservation 101 Education Classroom.
+Participants will have access to webinar recordings, readings, and additional resources, and can communicate with the instructor and fellow participants.

 Times: 2–4 PM ET, dates listed above

 Preservation 101 self-guided version gives you the basic introduction, texts, and resources to help you build an effective preservation program for your institution.
 Work through all of the modules, read all content, complete the activities, and recording your thoughts and comments.
 Allow a minimum of two to three hours to work through each module.
 [Note: No instructor is available to answer questions in this self-paced version, and no continuing education credit is available for completion of this course.]